 Top Tip: Allow time for a longer trek in order to maximize your chances of reaching the summit.

 It's important to find the balance between packing light and making sure that you have everything you need.
 Layers are crucial given the diversity of Kilimanjaro's climate.
 You'll need sun protection for the lower reaches, and warm clothes for the summit.
 A good quality sleeping bag is essential, as is a basic first aid kit (your operator should provide more extensive safety equipment, including oxygen and a defibrillator).
 It is possible to rent equipment on-site, although quality and fit vary greatly.
 Remember to pack spare batteries for your camera, and photocopies of your passport/ insurance documents.

 Top Tip: Make sure to carry cash for tipping your guide and your porter, who will carry up to 30 lbs/15 kg of your personal gear for you.

 Altitude sickness is the single biggest reason for failed summit attempts on Kilimanjaro.
 The best way to acclimatize to the mountain's extreme altitude is to choose a route that ascends gradually, taking six days or longer.
-Certain medications (like Diamox and Ibuprofen) may help to lessen the effects of altitude sickness, while hydration (preferably with purified water) is also important.
+Certain medications (like Diamox and ibuprofen) may help to lessen the effects of altitude sickness, while hydration (preferably with purified water) is also important.
 Altitude sickness can affect anyone, regardless of your training or fitness, and as such it's vital that you are able to recognize the symptoms.
 These include headaches, dizziness, nausea, fatigue, and shortness of breath.
-Read up on the effects in advance, and be prepared to descend if necessary, remembering that the most serious form of altitude sickness can be fatal.
+Read up on the effects in advance and be prepared to descend if necessary, remembering that the most serious form of altitude sickness can be fatal.

 Top Tip: Learn your limits and don't attempt to push them.
 When it comes to Kilimanjaro, slow and steady really does win the race.